armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 hal deploy apply
 ```

-### Configuring TLS Certificates
+### Configuring TLS certificates

-Configuration of TLS certificates for ingresses is often very environment-specific.
-In general, we would want to do the following:
+Configuring TLS certificates for ingresses is often very environment-specific.
+In general, you want to do the following:

 * Add certificate(s) so that our ingress controller can use them
-* Configure the ingress(es) so that NGINX (or our ingress) terminates TLS using the certificate(s)
+* Configure the ingress(es) so that NGINX (or your ingress) terminates TLS using the certificate(s)
 * Update Spinnaker to be aware of the new TLS endpoints (note `https` instead of `http`)

 ```bash